History of Tenrikyo: Sect Shinto

-The fifth petition for independence was submitted to the Home Ministry on March 20, 1908, and accepted later that year in November 27.
+The fifth petition for independence was submitted to the Home Ministry on March 20, 1908, and accepted later that year on November 27.
 Tenrikyo Church Headquarters set up its Administrative Headquarters, formally appointed Shinnosuke Nakayama as the first shinbashira, the spiritual and administrative leader of Tenrikyo, and established its constitution.
 On February 25, 1912, the Home Ministry invited representatives from seventy-three religious groups to the Three Religions Conference (三教会同 Sankyōkaidō) including a Tenrikyo representative (the three religions represented were Shinto, Buddhism, and Christianity, and Tenrikyo was categorized under Shinto).
-This conference initiated a program of national edification, and with the support of the government, Tenrikyo was able to hold lectures at 2,074 places through Japan, drawing nearly a quarter million listeners.
+This conference initiated a program of national edification, and with the support of the government, Tenrikyo was able to hold lectures at 2,074 places throughout Japan, drawing nearly a quarter million listeners.
 Due to the relative relaxation of state control on Tenrikyo rituals, the performance of section one of the Mikagura-uta was restored in 1916, after two decades of prohibition under the Home Ministry's directive.

 In 1925, a school of foreign languages was established for missionaries, including what would become Tenri Central Library.
-The same year saw the establishment of a printing office, a department for researching of doctrinal and biographical materials, and a major expansion of the church's education system, including a new girls’ school, nursery, kindergarten, and elementary school.
+The same year saw the establishment of a printing office, a department for researching doctrinal and biographical materials, and a major expansion of the church's education system, including a new girls’ school, nursery, kindergarten, and elementary school.

 In 1928, the Ofudesaki was published.
 Three years later, in 1931, the publication of the Osashizu was completed, making the three main scriptures of Tenrikyo available to all followers for the first time.

 On the occasion of the completion of the South Worship Hall of the Main Sanctuary in 1934, the Kagura Service was restored for the first time since it had been prohibited in 1896.

 During this period, churches were opened in Manchuria (1911), the U.S. (San Francisco Church, 1927), Brazil, and Southeast Asian countries.
 In 1910, missionaries were sent to England to propagate the Tenrikyo teachings, but they were not able to establish themselves permanently there.
 It was only about a century later, in 2000, that a mission center (Tenrikyo UK Centre) was established in England.